Introduction

 Start

-This will spin up a node using the configuration we set in the config.toml file.
+This will spin up a node using the values of the node.slices, node.quai-coinbases and node.qi-coinbases flags in your command.
 Logs should begin printing to the terminal.

 Stop